ahc-photoz/coldpress/README.md

 ## License

-This project is licensed under the GNU *Lesser* General Public License v3.0 (LGPLv3).
+**coldpress** is licensed under the GNU *Lesser* General Public License v3.0 (LGPLv3).

-This license was chosen to allow seamless integration as a dependency in other software projects, while still encouraging contributions back to `coldpress` itself.
+This license was chosen to allow seamless integration as a dependency in other software projects, while still encouraging contributions back to **coldpress** itself.
 For the full terms and conditions, please see the `COPYING` file.